jgnewman/cream-and-sugar/docs/markdown/data-types.md

 Armed with this syntax, you can now much more easily stomach using atoms in all the ways JavaScript symbols allow.
 For example, you can use them as object keys.

 You can also use them in a sort of "Erlang-y" way to label data being passed back and forth between processes.
+If you aren't familiar with Erlang, that's fine.
+Read on to the section on tuples to get a better understanding of what's going on in that last example.

 ## Arrays